IBM/edb-tickets/README.md

 From the `Edit Ticket` panel you can also change the current status, and other ticket details.

 To delete a ticket, click the `trashcan` icon shown in the `Actions` column for the ticket in the `All Tickets` panel.

+## 7. Application structure

+### Database support

+Each of the database tables in `EDB` will be descibed by their respective files found in the `/models` directory.
+The files specify the field names and any relationships that exist between tables.

+Files located in the `/controllers` directory define what access the server has to the database tables, and how to perform that access.

+NOTE: in `/controllers/ticket.js`, you will see the `Sequelize` command `Upsert` used when a ticket is added.
+This insures that the `created by` user exists in the user table.
+If they do not, the user is added at that same time as the ticket.
+This ensures data integrity.

+### Express routing

+The `Express` framework is used to deine route paths in the server.

+Files found in the `/routes` directory set up the REST endpoints for accessing the data in each of the `EDB` tables.

+### Vue components

+`Vue` components are used to build the app UI, and can be found in the `/src` directory.

+The main `Vue` component is `App.uve`, which defines the page banner, the login panel, and navigation links to the sub-pages.

+Each sub-panel in the app has its own `Vue` file, which is located in the `/src/pages` directory.

+Re-usable sub-components can be found in the `/src/compenents` directory.

 ## License